Skimming all the job sites, job boards, company websites, and checking every job search engine for the latest job opportunities is a thing of a past.

 Start by expanding your connections beyond the group of people you know.
-Connect with people in your target industry and recruiters you’d like to take notice.
+Connect with people in your target industry and recruiters you’d like to take notice of.

 Then let the app know you’re looking for a new job.
 It’ll keep an eye out for you and give you a nudge should a new opportunity come your way.
 And don’t worry, LinkedIn won’t tip off your current employer if you’re not ready to disclose your job search.

 Wherever possible, use the Easy Apply button — it lets you apply for the job with your LinkedIn profile and all it takes is just a couple of taps.